ZoneAlarm Antivirus Review 2025: Is Your Digital Life Fortified?

 Our experience

-Our experience with ZoneAlarm wasn't bad overall, but it wasn't without hiccups.
+Our experience with ZoneAlarm was okay, but it wasn't without hiccups.
 Luckily, the antivirus didn't crash our computer during install this time around.

-The main dashboard is nice, with a clear button to press to get a scan started, and well organized sections so you can easily play with all your features.
+The main dashboard is nice, with a clear button to press to get a scan started.
+There are also clearly labeled sections so you can easily explore all its features.

 ZoneAlarm antivirus dashboard

-Clicking the "Scan" button will immediately start its quick scan option.
-This quick scan took about 11 minutes and scanned over 60,000 files.
-This is typically the duration we see for a full scan, so this result was disappointing.
+Clicking the "Scan" button will immediately start its quick scan.
+This quick scan took about six minutes and scanned over 94,000 files.
+The best antivirus we've tested typically takes one minute or less with a quick scan, so we wouldn't call ZoneAlarm fast.

 ZoneAlarm antivirus dashboard with quick scan in progress window

-We also would've liked to see a better ending screen with more of a summary about what the scan did.
+We also would've liked to see a better ending screen with a summary of the scan results.
 Even a checkmark saying "Scan complete!
-Your system is clean" or something similar would've felt better than the bland end screen we get.
+Your system is clean" or something similar would've felt better than the bland end screen you get.

 ZoneAlarm did detect and block us from downloading the malware test files, at least.
-But with a lack of recent third-party test results and our current lackluster experience, we're not confident in how well this antivirus works.
+But with a lack of recent third-party test results and our lackluster experiences, we're not confident in how well this antivirus works.

 Who is ZoneAlarm best for?